apache/cordova-docs/docs/en/edge/cordova/events/events.offline.md

 offline
 ===========

-This event fires when a Cordova application is offline (not connected to the Internet).
+The event fires when an application goes offline, and the device is not connected to the Internet.

     document.addEventListener("offline", yourCallbackFunction, false);

 Details
 -------

-When the application's network connection changes to being offline, the offline event is fired.
+The event fires when the network connection is lost.

 Applications typically should use `document.addEventListener` to attach an event listener once the Cordova `deviceready` event fires.